arangodb/docs/3.10/http/cluster.md

 ## Worked example of using the rebalancing API

-By far the easiest way to rebalance a cluster is to simply call the PUT variant of the API, which analyses the situation, comes up with a plan to balance things out and directly schedules it.
+By far the easiest way to rebalance a cluster is to simply call the PUT variant of the API, which analyzes the situation, comes up with a plan to balance things out and directly schedules it.
 To rebalance leaders, one can basically just use `curl` like this: